Kisumu County: Agriculture

 Rice is grown under irrigation in the Kano Plains.
 Most of the water for irrigation comes from River Nyando, whose annual floods displace huge numbers of people but also deposit a lot of fertile silt all across the plain.
 The northern and eastern fringes of the Kano Plains also play host to some of Kenya's most productive sugarcane fields.
 Towns like Kibos, Miwani and Chemelil are centres of sugarcane production.
 Kisumu County also produces maize, beans, sweet potatoes, poultry and fresh vegetables.

 Industry

 Kisumu city and the surrounding areas have several light industries.
 These include textiles, molasses, fish processing plants and agricultural produce processors.
 Kisumu has 4 sugar factories, at Chemelil, Muhoroni, Kibos and Miwani.
 However, the mill at Miwani is not operational after its original owners abandoned it in the year 1988.
 Also present in the main industrial area is a large scale maize milling company.
-Several backyard industries also thrive in the county, including tailoring, making of handicrafts and boat-building.
+Several backyard industries also thrive in the county, including tailoring, making of handicrafts and boatbuilding.